vjanelle/polyglottalk/notes/classes.md

 Notice: Scope(Class[Polyglot]): His name was Vincent Janelle
 </pre>

+The way this works is through a special `class` pseudo resource-type.

 From the puppet manual: "Why Do Resource-Like Declarations Have to Be Unique?""
  > This is necessary to avoid paradoxical or conflicting parameter values.
 Since overridden values from the class
 > declaration always win, are computed at compile-time, and do not have a built-in hierarchy for resolving conflicts,